eldun/eldun.github.io/_posts/2021-03-16-automating-microsoft-edge-searches.md

 ## <a id="introduction"></a>Introduction

 First off, I'd like to say that I have nothing against Edge.
 It's beautiful and zippy.
-However, when I attempted to accrue search points naturally, I found myself cursing Bing's algorithm (StackOverflow at the bottom of the page??
+However, when I attempted to accrue search points naturally, I found myself cursing Bing's algorithm (StackOverflow on the second page??
 GeeksForGeeks at the top?!??).
-I couldn't go on.
-And so here we are, with a hacky implementation to automatically search made-up words in pursuit of the ultimate hypothetical prize:
+And so here we are, automatically search made-up words in pursuit of the ultimate hypothetical prize:

 ![The ultimate hypothetical prize.](\assets\images\blog-images\automating-edge-searches\goal.png)